Dog Food for Pancreatitis: Safe Choices and Foods to Avoid

 When in doubt, ask your vet before giving your dog any new food or treat!

-Table food and treats should make up no more than 10% of your dog’s caloric intake.
-That means you should only give a bite or two of these each day!
+Table food or treats should make up no more than about 10% of your dog’s calories–maybe just a bite or two, depending on the dog’s size.

 Dairy: non-fat yogurt, low-fat cottage cheese, low-fat cream cheeseDairy: cheese, full-fat yogurt, full-fat cottage cheese, butter